RealOrangeOne/theorangeone.net/content/posts/wireguard-haproxy-gateway.md

 When building a tunnel like this, it's important for each end of the tunnel to reconnect in the event of issues.
 This was an incredibly annoying caveat with OpenVPN, but wireguard deals with this very well.

 To do this, we simply enable a systemd service, based on the name of the config file.
-If the config if `/etc/wireguard/my-tun.conf`, then enable `wg-quick@my-tun.service`.
+If the config is at `/etc/wireguard/my-tun.conf`, then enable `wg-quick@my-tun.service`.

 ## Forward traffic down the tunnel